 Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

-Ubiquiti UniFi: A single ecosystem for everything
+Ubiquiti UniFi OS: A single ecosystem for everything

-Ubiquiti was founded in 2003 in San Jose (California, USA).
+Ubiquiti was founded in 2003 in San Jose, California, USA.
 Initially, it focused on advanced users via various hardware “controllers” to deliver a flexible approach to networking.

 - Talk: A locally hosted Voice-over-IP system.